 For firms that could roll over their commercial paper, this debt became more expensive or shorter term.
-Rates spiked for these borrowers to nearly 3 percent Spreads over Treasuries (the difference in the cost of borrowing compared to safer Treasuries) increased to [YY]% at the end of September from [YY%] at the end of August.
+Rates spiked for these borrowers to [PA by?] nearly 3 percent BB [from X percent].
+Spreads over Treasuries (the difference in the cost of borrowing compared to safer Treasuries) increased to [YY]% at the end of September from [YY%] at the end of August.

-[Need to explain this chart]
+[Need to explain this chart] [WMT: Can this chart also be made a shorter time interval and have it continue past the fall of 2008.][BG and continue into 2009 at least]

 The introduction of the Commercial Paper Funding Facility in October 2008, under which the Federal Reserve would lend directly to non-financial entities for the first time, allowed the commercial paper market to resume functioning at more normal rates and terms.
-Add in details on who used this facility.]
+BB [We might make it clear that the CP market did not really return to normal since the Fed had stepped in in place of the normal lenders.][Add in details on who used this facility.]

-Even with the Commercial Paper Funding Facility, however, the fourth quarter of 2008 nearly 70% of banks said in the Senior Loan Officer Opinion Survey they had tightened credit standards and lending.
+Even with the Commercial Paper Funding Facility, however, BB credit to businesses remained tight.
+In the fourth quarter of 2008 nearly 70% of banks said in the Senior Loan Officer Opinion Survey they had tightened credit standards and lending.
 Much of corporate America was left with restricted access to credit.

 [This section will explain government programs for the large business sector including the CP programs.]
 [Some of this is redundant with the above and will be streamlined.]

 As credit options shrank for large companies, there were serious economic impacts from the financial markets for the first time in 25 years.
+BB [I think we need much more focus and details on these impacts.
+[PA assume you are referring to high interest rates of early eighties?
+If so, may want to make explicit – e.g for the first time since …][KH: What about the near collapse of LTCM in the 90’s, or the Asian debt crisis?
+Why don’t those fit?
+Both are within the past 25 years.
+Recommendation: Please support or strike/modify this statement.]

-The credit crunch forced some corporations to lay off workers or reduce their investment, reducing potential productivity improvements and inhibiting growth.
+The credit crunch forced some corporations to lay off workers or reduce their investment, reducing [BG different word] potential productivity improvements and inhibiting growth.
 A survey of CEOs found 81% of U.S. companies had to reduce capital investment and technology spending.
-[We will insert examples of specific businesses that faced troubles during this time.]
-Some businesses could not cover short-term expenses such as payrolls and the financing of inventory.
+DHE [No footnote] [We will insert examples of specific businesses that faced troubles during this time.]
+[PA and data] Some businesses could not cover short-term expenses such as payrolls and the financing of inventory.
 [Insert examples of inventory-related problems.
 Auto for example.]
+HM: real examples